End-to-End Balancing for Causal Continuous Treatment-Effect Estimation: Methodology

-In the next section we propose to parameterize the log-base-weights and learn them.
-Our analysis in Section \ref{sec:analysis} shows that with any arbitrary base weights, causal estimation using the weights learned in Eq. (\ref{eq:dual}) will be consistent.
+An observation that is key to our approach is that each log-base-weight $\ell_i$ is a degree of freedom that we have in the Eq. (\ref{eq:dual}) to improve the quality of causal estimation.
+In the next section we propose to parameterize the log-base-weights and optimize them for causal inference using synthetic data.
+Our analysis in Section \ref{sec:analysis} shows that with arbitrary base weights, causal estimation using the weights learned in Eq. (\ref{eq:dual}) will be consistent.